-- A wider channel generally improves the performance (no or minimal interference and better data rates). - A narrower channel generally results in lower throughput but might provide a more stable connection in a demanding situation, such as an environment with a long distance between the access point and WiFi clients and more than normal interference. - The 802.11n specification allows a 40 MHz-wide channel in addition to the legacy 20 MHz channel that is available with other WiFi modes. - The 802.11ac specification and the 802.11ax specification for the 5 GHz band allow an 80 MHz-wide channel in addition to the 20 MHz and 40 MHz channels that are available with other WiFi modes. - The 802.11ax specification for the 5 GHz radio allows a 160 MHz-wide channel in addition to the 20 MHz, 40 MHz, and 80 MHz channels that are available with other WiFi modes. - The 40 MHz, 80 MHz, and 160 MHz channels enable higher data rates but leave fewer channels available for use on the 5 GHz radio.
+- A wider channel generally improves the performance (no or minimal interference and better data rates). - A narrower channel generally results in lower throughput but might provide a more stable connection in a demanding situation, such as an environment with a long distance between the access point and WiFi clients and more than normal interference. - The 802.11n specification allows a 40 MHz-wide channel in addition to the legacy 20 MHz channel that is available with other WiFi modes.

+- The 802.11ac specification and the 802.11ax specification for the 5 GHz band allow an 80 MHz-wide channel in addition to the 20 MHz and 40 MHz channels that are available with other WiFi modes. - The 40 MHz and 80 MHz channels enable higher data rates but leave fewer channels available for use.

-Note: We recommend that you leave the default options (20 MHz for the 2.4 GHz radio and 40 MHz for the 5 GHz radios).
+Note: We recommend that you leave the default options (Dynamic 20 / 40 MHz for the 2.4 GHz radio and Dynamic 20 / 40 / 80 MHz for the 5 GHz radio).
+The access point can automatically select the best channel width for its WiFi environment.

-The WiFi mode (see Change the WiFi mode for a radio on page 88) determines if you can set the channel width, and if so, which channel widths are available.
+The WiFi mode (see Change the WiFi mode for a radio on page 81) determines if you can set the channel width, and if so, which channel widths are available.